 After the Kosovo war of 1999 the Serbian southern autonomous province of Kosovo (which has an Albanian majority) came under the interim civil and military administration of the United Nations on the basis of UN Security Council Resolution 1244.
 In 2008, the parliament of Kosovo unilaterally proclaimed independence from Serbia, which Serbia does not recognise.
-Talks to try and resolve the dispute continue in Brussels and an interim settlement was reached in April 2013.
+Talks to try and resolve the dispute continue intermittently in Brussels.